rexresearch

 heating or by burner heating, radio frequency radiation, etc.

-[0020] A vertical shaft furnace can also be used in which the ore
+[0020] A vertical shaft furnace can also be used in which the

-pellets or other feed material is introduced at the top of a
+ore pellets or other feed material is introduced at the top of a

 refractory lined cylinder.
-Microwave heating is carried out as the
+Microwave heating is carried out as

-discharged therefrom and is slag drawn off from the melted iron.
+iron discharged therefrom and is slag drawn off from the melted

-material in the feed.
+carbon material in the feed.

 [0021] The use of microwave energy to reduce the feed materials